happycog/Antenna/README.md

 There's no warranty of any kind.
 If you find a bug, please tell me and I may try to fix it.
 It's provided completely as-is; if something breaks, you lose data, or something else bad happens, the author(s) and owner(s) of this plugin are in no way responsible.

 This plugin is owned by Matt Weinberg.
 You can modify it and use it for your own personal or commercial projects, but you can't redistribute it.
-EE2 and Vimeo functionality added by Adam Wiggall (@turnandface). wmode compatibility added by Tom Davies (@metadaptive).
+EE2 and Vimeo functionality added by Adam Wiggall (@turnandface).
+Wmode compatibility added by Tom Davies (@metadaptive).